awsdocs/aws-doc-sdk-examples/go/example_code/s3/delete-buckets-by-prefix/README.md

 3. Removes all objects in the S3 buckets with names starting with *dummy-*
 4. Deletes all S3 buckets with names starting with *dummy-*
 5. Lists all of the buckets with a name starting with *dummy-*

+Copyright 2020 Amazon.com, Inc. or its affiliates.
+All Rights Reserved.
+SPDX-License-Identifier: Apache-2.0